 Severa from Fire Emblem Awakening.
 She's a Bratty Teenage Daughter to her parents, quite the Alpha Bitch towards the closest thing to a best friend she has, and can be incredibly harsh to anyone she crosses paths with.
-However, under that facade there's a terribly wounded girl who once misjudged her mother out of fear and told her things she should have not said — and said mother died in battle before she could apologize, which wrecks Severa with guilt.
+However, under that facade there's a terribly wounded girl who once seriously misjudged her mother out of fear and told her things she should have not said — and said mother died in battle before Severa could apologize, which wrecks the girl with guilt.
 Not to mention there's how her mother's fame has given her a massive inferiority complex, and how she and her friends are among the few survivors of one hellishBad Future.
-Now, can someone slap this girl across the face, and then give her a bear hug?
+Now, can someone punch this girl to the ground, and then give her a bear hug?

-There's also a particularly jerky and woobie-ish example in Gangrel.
-He commits some true atrocities in the first part of the game, but it's possible to recruit him near the end, and boy does he have some Hidden Depths.
-You find him eeking out a living as a pawn for an abusive bandit chieftain, and he's long since realised how horrible he was during his time as The Caligula.
+There's also a particularly jerky and woobie-ish example in King Gangrel.
+He commits some true atrocities in the first part of the game, but it's possible to recruit him near the end, and if you do — boy does he have some Hidden Depths.
+You find him seeking out a living as a pawn for an abusive bandit chieftain, and he's long since realised how horrible he was during his time as The Caligula.
 He feels that he's crossed the Moral Event Horizon and can never be forgiven for what he's done, which drives him into crushing depression, though he tries to atone for his sins anyway.
 If you go through his supports, you find out that he started life with nothing, and when he took the throne he initially wanted to help his people before he allowed the power to corrupt him to the core.
 Worst of all, Chrom has been so deeply wounded by Gangrel's evil actions (which led to either the Heroic Suicide or the Trauma-Induced Amnesia of his beloved older sister Emmeryn, depending on whether you played her Paralogue or not), that he absolutely refuses to ever forgive him.
 And the person who can be either his best friend or his wife, The Avatar, isn't very convinced of his sincere intentions at first.

 Clive Barker's Undying: The Covenants as a whole (excluding their parents) may fall into this category, but Aaron is probably the most unambiguous example: by all accounts he divided his time between doing nothing more sinister than painting pictures of Eternal Autumn and selling them to make a living and trying to keep Bethany away from the standing stones, and who was promptly horrifically tortured to death for his trouble, and who as a result had his spirit separated from his still-living-and-eternally-dying body to act out the Undying King's wishes.
 He's certainly not pleasant to deal with in-game, but most signs point to his being mostly innocent.
 Jeremiah may or may not count as well.